Research - Laboratory/Non-Laboratory, Staff/Administrative

 Life Science Technician I

-Excellent interpersonal skills and ability to work with diverse group of staff.
+Excellent interpersonal skills and ability to work with a diverse group of staff.

 Location: School of Medicine, Stanford, California, United States Schedule: Classification Level: